jaytamkhane/fraud-detection-project/README.md

 📊 Fraud Detection Data Analysis Project

-This project is part of my internship with Accredian, where I performed exploratory data analysis (EDA) and insights generation on a fraud detection dataset using Python and Jupyter Notebook.
+This is a self-initiated project where I performed exploratory data analysis (EDA) and insights generation on a fraud detection dataset using Python and Jupyter Notebook.

 ✅ Project Objectives